 New Recipe Night

-At least once a week we have New Recipe Night!
-It’s easy to find that recipe I saw in the magazine because I’ve already stuck in on my clipboard.
-I try out new recipes on my family and they all get to give it a thumbs up or a thumbs down.
+At least once a week we have New Recipe Night.
+It’s easy to find that recipe I saw in the magazine because I’ve already stuck it on my clipboard.
+I try out a new recipe on my family and they all get to give it a thumbs up or a thumbs down.
 If everyone likes it (or most of them do anyway) it gets to go into our family cookbook.
 New recipe night has become almost a celebration at our house.
 There are only 2 rules –